Boosting

 Boosting may refer to any of the following:

-1. In general, to boost a computer refers to increasing its performance, usually by upgrading its hardware.
-For example, you can often boost the computer's performance by replacing a traditional hard drive with an SSD (solid-state drive).
+1. Generally, boosting a computer refers to increasing its performance, usually by upgrading its hardware.
+Common ways to boost a computer include:

 2. The term "boost" may also refer to Intel Turbo Boost technology.
-Intel Turbo Boost can temporarily increase the frequency of a CPU (central processing unit) when the demands of a task rise above a certain threshold.
+Intel Turbo Boost can temporarily increase the frequency of a CPU when the demands of a task rise above a certain threshold.
+This boost improves performance when demanding tasks like data processing, gaming, and video editing are performed.
 Intel Turbo Boost is available on Intel Core i5, Core i7, Core i9, and Xeon families of processors.
 For instance, the Intel i9-7890XE processor has a base frequency of 2.60 GHz.
-But when a demanding task is running, the CPU frequency may increase up to a maximum of 4.20 GHz.
+However, when a demanding task runs, the CPU frequency may increase to 4.20 GHz.

 Person holding binoculars up to their eyes

-5. In an MMORPG (massively-multiplayer online role-playing game), boosting describes paying for a service that allows the player to advance faster in a game.
-For example, a player may join an MMORPG late and wants to skip all the old content to get to the new content their friends are playing.
+5. In an MMORPG (Massively-Multiplayer Online Role-Playing Game), boosting describes paying for a service that allows the player to advance faster in a game.
+For example, a player may join an MMORPG late and want to skip all the old content to get to the new content their friends are playing.
 By purchasing boosting abilities, the player can level faster and skip content.
-Although most MMORPGs allow boosting, some players don't like boosted players because it's pay to win and because it skips the story and how to play.
+Although most MMORPGs allow boosting, some players don't like boosted players because it's pay to win, skips the story, and skips steps needed to know how to play.
 Others argue boosting is part of the game and not against the rules and that players can spend their money and time how they decide works best for them.

-6. Boost, boosted, or boosting is slang describing stealing or shoplifting.
+6. Boost, boosted, or boosting is criminal slang describing stealing or shoplifting.
+A person who shoplifts is sometimes called a "booster."